A Structural Theory of Position Bias in Transformers: Infinite-depth attention dynamics

-The finite-depth analysis in \cref{sec:finite-depth} and the infinite-depth analysis are formulated for a single attention head.
-In practice, Transformer layers employ multiple attention heads whose outputs are aggregated.

-Let $A^{(t,h)}$ denote the causal row-stochastic attention kernel of head $h\in\{1,\dots,H\}$ at layer $t$, interpreted as the dataset-averaged kernel in the sense of \cref{sec:setup}.
-We model the effective attention operator at layer $t$ as the uniform head average

-We use uniform weights for simplicity; more general convex combinations that account for head-specific output projections could also be justified, but are not needed for the theoretical results or the experiments presented here.
+\textbf{Discussion.} We resolve the discrepancy between attention-only theory and practical Transformer behavior by showing that residual connections fundamentally change cumulative attention dynamics.
+Collapse is no longer a consequence of causal masking alone, but depends on the cumulative attention-mixing strength ($\sum_t \lambda_t$).
+The infinite-depth result does not require a specific positional-encoding form.
+It covers additive schemes such as ALiBi directly and also applies to RoPE-type mechanisms whenever the resulting admissible logit range remains uniformly bounded.

-Since prefix masses, residual-aware transitions, and rollout operators depend linearly on the underlying attention kernel, all finite- and infinite-depth results established for a single head apply verbatim to $A^{(t)}$.
-In particular, convexity preserves causality, row-stochasticity, and the Assumption~\ref{ass:stoch-monotone-A}.
-For the infinite-depth analysis, we assume that Assumptions~\ref{ass:bounded_qk}, and \ref{ass:bounded_v} hold uniformly across heads.
+\textbf{Multi-head extension.} We model the effective attention operator at layer $t$ as the uniform head average over the $H$ causal row-stochastic head kernels $A^{(t,h)}$, $A^{(t)} := \tfrac{1}{H}\sum_{h=1}^H A^{(t,h)}$.
+Since prefix masses and residual-aware transitions depend linearly on the underlying attention kernel, all finite- and infinite-depth results established for a single head apply verbatim to $A^{(t)}$. \cref{app:multihead} gives a more detailed justification.

-\section{Empirical Validation}
+\section{Empirical validation}

-In this section, we empirically validate our finite-depth theory in three steps.
-First, we measure the model-dependent quantities required by the theory, namely the residual mixing schedule and the structure of content-dependent attention logits, confirming the assumptions and motivating the simplified content abstraction.

-Second, we perform a controlled rollout computation to evaluate the predicted final-token influence distribution \(p^{(T)}\) induced by our theory at realistic model depths.
-In this setting, we isolate architectural effects by applying the theoretical rollout using causal masking, residual connections, and positional encodings.
-We consider three controlled variants: (a) \emph{attention-only rollout}, which omits residual connections and serves as a baseline; (b) \emph{residual-aware rollout}, where content contributions to the attention logits are set to zero; and (c) \emph{residual-aware rollout with constant content}, where content is incorporated using the empirically measured constant-plus-diagonal structure.

-Third, we compare the resulting controlled rollout distributions to direct measurements of input token influence obtained from pre-trained models to empirically verify our theory.
+We empirically validate our theory by first measuring residual mixing schedules and content structures in pretrained LLMs to confirm our modeling assumptions.
+Next, we perform controlled rollout computations across three variants, namely attention-only, residual-aware, and content-augmented, to isolate the architectural drivers of the predicted influence distribution $p^{(T)}$.
+Finally, we compare these theoretical results against direct measurements of input-token influence in pretrained models to verify that architectural priors accurately account for observed position bias.